microsoft/wpa/README.md

 ---
 ## :hammer: Developers

 We welcome contributions to the package!
-If you would like contribute code to the repo, please read our [developer / contribution guide](.github/developer_guide.md).
+If you would like contribute code to the repo, please read our [Contributor Guide](CONTRIBUTING.md) and [Developer Guide](.github/developer_guide.md).
 This documentation should provide you all the information you will need to get started.

 ---